ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lectures/lect09.md

 ## Code from lecture

+## C++ Memory model
+* Barebones model of memory: value vs address
+* Scope: local vs. global
+* Layout of compiled C++ program in memory: text, global data , heap and stack
+*

-## Pointers
+## C++ arrays
-* Pointer declaration - difference/similarities with declaring basic types
-* Accessing variables "indirectly" via pointers
-* The address and indirection operators: "&" and "*"
+* Intro to lab04
+* C/C++ arrays are like lists in Python and Arrays in Java.
+We will discuss the differences between these.
-* Pointers and arrays - similarities and dfferences
+* Declaring and initializing arrays in C++
-* Passing arrays to functions - specifically looking at how arrays degnerate to pointers on function calls.
+* Tracing code involving arrays
+* Array pitfalls: out of bound array access

 ## Under the hood of function calls